anirudhc-git/VHS_Sr2RuO4/README.md

 - 4_Log_to_Power_law.nb:
 The transition from logarithmic to power law density of states in the vicinity of the critical tuning (to a higher order Van Hove singularity) is worked out in this notebook.

+The notebooks are to be executed in order.
+They are amply commented and contain step by step instructions to aid the user.
 Please reach out if you have any questions.

 Anirudh Chandrasekaran